mhattig/Wireshark/Readme.md

     python
     data

-config:

-This directory contains wireshark configuration files.
+The config directory contains wireshark configuration files.
 These files should be copied into the ~/.config/wireshark directory that gets created after downloading Wireshark 2.6.6.